 For an optimal result, the purchased by your company speech recognition and analytics solution has to be easily integrable with your existing IT infrastructure.
 Ask your vendor whether he will be able to customize the solution for you.

-Thinking ahead, ask your provider already at the purchase stage whether he will be available to improve the system performance for you in the future or whether this can be done at the user level.
+Thinking ahead, ask your provider already at the purchase stage whether it will be possible to improve the system performance for you in the future or whether this can be done at the user level.

 Speech-to-text transcription and analytics solutions are undoubtedly taking over the digital world.
-They open up new horizons for companies, enabling them to dig into the massive data array accumulated by their front offices and to extract the insights invaluable for the continuous growth of their businesses.
+They open up new horizons for companies, enabling them to dig into the massive data array accumulated by their front offices and to extract the insights invaluable for performance management and continuous growth of their businesses.